HarshDhakate/HarshDhakate/README.md

   <p>I am passionate about implementing and launching new projects.
 </p>

-- 🔭 I’m currently working on Web Development.
+- 🔭 I’m currently working for FullStack Developer.
 - 🌱 I’m currently learning Node.js
-- ⚡ Fun fact: I want to learn more things.
+- ⚡ Fun fact: I want to learn more new things.

 <hr>
 <h3>Skills:</h3>